-In the unlikely event you need warranty service on your new firearm; we need your help to get the work done right and without delay.
-It's as easy as dropping us a note or picking up the telephone.
+In the unlikely event you need warranty service on your firearm we need your help to get the work done right and without delay.
+It is simple to send an email or give us a call to discuss the issue.